-- On the SOUND EDIT menu display, select CONTROLLER. - The display looks similar to the following.
+- 1. On the SOUND EDIT menu display, select CONTROLLER. - The display looks similar to the following.

-- 2. Use the buttons to the left and right of the display to select a controller. - The controllers are in order from the top: MODULATION WHEEL, AFTER TOUCH. - Two functions can be assigned to each controller. - This setting is for when AFTER TOUCH data is loaded from a disk or received through MIDI. - KN1400: This setting is for when MODULA-TION data is loaded from a disk or received through MIDI. - Use the FUNCTION button to select a function for the controller. - Use the DEPTH ∧ and ∨ buttons to set the depth of the function applied by the controller (0 to 127). - 5.
-Use the 1st, 2nd, 3rd and 4th ∧ and ∨ buttons to set the controller to on or off for each tone. - When set to INV, the function is inverted for the tone. - 6.
-Repeat steps 2 to 5 for the other controllers, as desired.
+- 2. Use the buttons to the left and right of the display to select a controller. - The controllers are in order from the top: MODULATION WHEEL, AFTER TOUCH. - Two functions can be assigned to each controller. - These settings are for data loaded from a disk or received from connected MIDI equipment. - Use the FUNCTION button to select a function for the controller. - 4.
+Use the DEPTH ∧ and ∨ buttons to set the depth of the function applied by the controller (0 to 127). - 5.
+Use the 1st, 2nd, 3rd and 4th \wedge and \vee buttons to set the controller to on or off for each tone. - When set to INV, the function is inverted for the tone. - Repeat steps 2 to 5 for the other controllers, as desired.